-LSAC LSAT Section 1: Logical Reasoning LSAT SECTION 1: LOGICAL REASONING Exam Questions in PDF
+LSAC LSAT Section 1: Logical Reasoning LSAT SECTION 1: LOGICAL REASONING Dumps in PDF

-Free LSAC LSAT SECTION 1: LOGICAL REASONING Dumps Questions (page: 16)
+Free LSAC LSAT SECTION 1: LOGICAL REASONING Real Questions (page: 16)

 This morning, a bakery makes exactly one delivery, consisting of exactly six loaves of bread.
 Each of the loaves is exactly one of three kinds: oatmeal, rye, or wheat, and each is either sliced or unsliced.
 The loaves that the bakery delivers this morning must be consistent with the following: